Best Forex Broker in Pakistan (2026) Best Forex Broker in Pakistan (2026)

 Cent Accounts

 Trades in micro-lots with account balances measured in cents rather than dollars.
-Ideal for complete beginners who want real-money experience without risking significant capital.
+Ideal for new traders who want real-money experience without risking significant capital.
 Exness and XM both offer cent accounts.

 Demo Accounts